salleuska/cpppPrototype/README.md

-# cpppPrototipe
+# cpppPrototype

 The **cppp** package implements the *Calibrated Posterior p-value* (cppp) procedure described in
 *Computational Methods for Fast Bayesian Model Assessment via Calibrated Posterior p-values*.

-It provides a general framework—independent of any specific MCMC engine—to:
+It provides a general framework for a MCMC engine—to:

 1. Compute calibrated posterior p-values (cppp),
 2. Estimate their Monte Carlo variance using the idea of the **transfer effective sample size (ESS)**